J. E. Franklin: Early life

+New York

-She attended the University of Texas at Austin, graduating in 1964 with a B.A. in Languages.
-She moved to New York, and lived in an apartment above Judson's Poet's theatre.
-She developed a passion for theater after witnessing Barbara Ann Teer and James Anderson perform live on stage in Rosalyn Drexler's Obie Award-winning one-act musical Home Movies in 1964.
-It was the first time she had seen Black actors live on a professional stage.
-She worked as Youth Director for the Neighborhood House in Buffalo, New York.
+Franklin attended the University of Texas at Austin, graduating in 1964 with a B.A. degree in Languages.
+(Her play, Throw Thunder At This House, was about the first Black undergraduate to attend UT, and was performed at Skidmore College in 1979).
+She moved to New York City, and lived in an apartment near the Judson Memorial Church, which housed the famous Judson Poet's Theatre.
+At college she had taken courses on short-story writing, but she developed an interest in theater after witnessing Barbara Ann Teer and James Anderson perform live on stage in Rosalyn Drexler's Obie Award-winning one-act musical Home Movies in 1964 at the Judson Poet's Theatre, in the Church's main Meeting Room.
+It was the first time Franklin had seen Black actors live on a professional stage.

+Freedom School

-However, Franklin felt that her "roots were dying" and decided to return to the South.
-She taught the children of share-croppers at one of the Mississippi Freedom Democratic Party's Freedom Schools in Harmony, Mississippi, and at nearby Carthage.
+Franklin felt that her "roots were dying" and decided to return to the South.
+She was asked by the Congress of Racial Equality (CORE) to work with Fannie Lou Hamer to help the voter registration drive as part of Freedom Summer.
+She taught the children of share-croppers at one of the Mississippi Freedom Democratic Party's Freedom Schools in Harmony, Mississippi.
+She taught the children under the trees, since they were driven out of every building they tried to use.
 She taught the children how to read by getting them to speak and write down their words and matching the words to what they said.
-She helped to build the Sharon Waite Community Center in Harmony.
+She helped to create the Sharon Waite Community Center in Harmony, which was the project of Winson Hudson.
 This community center functioned as a haven for poor Black residents to gather and discuss their concerns and celebrate the spirit of their community.
-While in Mississippi she wrote her first play, A First Step to Freedom (1964).
+While in there, Franklin was moved to write her first play with the help of her young students, A First Step to Freedom (1964).
+She had been sent an old typewriter and a mimeograph machine.
+She printed out copies of the play, which the students held in their hands and used as their reading material (it included lines they had contributed).
 It was performed by the children at the community center.
 For many in the audience, it was the first play they had seen.
+As she has said, "I... had taken a number of courses in college about how to write a short story.
+It is for this reason, I believe, that I can only write one with much sweat and strain.
+I took no such course in playwriting, and so I have been on my own to move with freedom and facility as the properties of the stage allow."
+Franklin's play Freedom Rider (published in 2013) is about a voter registration field-worker, Clarissa, assigned to Harmony, Mississippi during Freedom Summer.